 Fortunately, there are ways to create a support system for your parents.
 You may be able to rely on the informal system: friends, family, perhaps even members of the faith community.
 There is also a more formal system of professionals who can help.
 Services run the gamut from transportation and meal delivery, to bill paying and in-home care.
 Depending on eligibility, some of these services may be free; others may cost money.
 It is not uncommon for some public programs to have a waiting list for those who are eligible.

 Whether you decide to enlist the formal system, the informal system, or a combination of the two, it will take research and then coordination.
 Making these arrangements may be something you and your loved one can do together.
-You might also enlist the services of a nurse care manager to determine which services make the most sense in terms of your family needs and budget.
+You might also enlist the services of an Aging Life Care Professional to determine which services make the most sense in terms of your family needs and budget.

 Don’t expect to have all the answers or to provide an unlimited amount of support.
 Caring for an older adult is no small task.
 It can get overwhelming.
 (Family caregivers have a significantly higher rate of depression than persons who are not caring for a relative.)

 It is important to reach out and get help.
-A nurse care manager has the education, training, and experience to provide guidance as needs change and difficult decisions have to be made.
+An Aging Life Care Professional has the education, training, and experience to provide guidance as needs change and difficult decisions have to be made.
 To learn more about organizing the formal and informal systems of support, go to our article about finding help.

 Return to top